 During the study, the investigators tracked over 4,500 liposuction patients most of whom were women; however, a considerable increase in men undergoing the cosmetic surgery was also noted.
 A large majority of the patients were treated as outpatients and were able to go home the same day following the procedure.

 Did Risk Of Complication Rise When More Fat Was Removed?

 The researchers did find a correlation between complication risk and increased fat removal.
 Patients who experienced complications had large liposuction volumes, on average 3.4 Litres and higher BMIs.

 Those who had more than 5 Litres of fat removed increased their complication rate by 3.7 per cent.

-After analysing the information gathered, Dr Scot Glasberg, president of the American Society of Plastic Surgeons said, “the reality is liposuction surgery is incredibly safe”.
+After analysing the information gathered, Dr Scot Glasberg said, “the reality is liposuction surgery is incredibly safe”.
 In fact, the total complication rate was less than 1.5 per cent, with most of the side-effects not deemed serious and no deaths occurring.

 The Risks Of Complication From Removing Too Much Fat

 What are the risks?
 The body’s normal response to the trauma of the surgery is to swell, and excess fluid can build-up in the cavities where the fat has been removed.
 Most of the fluid will clear within six to eight weeks, however, sometimes seroma will form.

 Generally, seroma is not considered a serious complication, and usually will resolve slowly on its own.
-Depending on the severity, however, the surgeon might remove it by draining the excess fluid to speed up recovery.
+Depending on the severity, however, the doctor might remove it by draining the excess fluid to speed up recovery.

 Possible complications of removing excessive amounts of fat include the following;

 - Unattractive lumpiness or hollow dimpling of the skin where areas have been “over-suctioned”.

 - Increased health risks such as anaesthesia-related reactions, infections and oedema.